go-acme/lego/docs/content/dns/manual.md

 $ lego --email "you@example.com" --domains="example.com" --dns "manual" run
 ```

-What follows are a few log print outs, interspersed with some prompts, asking for you to do perform some actions:
+What follows are a few log print-outs, interspersed with some prompts, asking for you to do perform some actions:

 ```txt
 No key found for account you@example.com.
 Generating a P256 key.